-NBFCs or Non-Banking Financial Companies are companies established either under the Companies Act of 1956 or 2013.
-They have been playing a vital role in the economy in India by bringing accessibility, diversity, convenience, and efficiency into the financial sector.
+NBFCs or Non-Banking Financial Companies are those companies which have been established either under the Companies Act of 1956 or 2013.
+They have been playing a vital role in the development of the Indian economy by bringing accessibility, diversity, convenience, and efficiency into the financial sector.

-They must be involved in the principal business of providing loans and advances, acquisition of shares, stocks, bonds, insurance business, or chit business, etc.
+They are involved in the principal business of providing loans and advances, acquisition of shares, stocks, bonds, insurance business, or chit business, etc.

 In case you are looking to own an NBFC business in India, you can opt to either:

-You have the option, again, of purchasing an NBFC which is has been put on sale.
-Or, if you have zeroed in on an NBFC to buy, not already on sale, you can do so by acquiring its control by deliberating planning.
+You have the option, again, of purchasing an NBFC which has been put on sale.
+Or, if you have zeroed in on an NBFC to buy, not already on sale, you can do so by acquiring its control via deliberating planning.
 This acquisition is done without the knowledge of the seller, especially if the seller or the Target NBFC is unwilling.
-In both situations, the balance sheet of the Target NBFC would stand at null, after all its assets and liabilities taken over by you, the Acquirer.
+In both situations, the balance sheet of the Target NBFC would stand at null, after all, it’s assets and liabilities have been taken over by you, the Acquirer.

 Some precautions must necessarily be undertaken by the buyer to evaluate the worth of the seller.
-All matters pertaining to its financial, legal, corporate and other, must be reviewed and evaluated diligently.
+All matters about the field of “finance, legal, corporate and other”, must be reviewed and evaluated diligently.